Wine tasting, mountain biking, historical estates, underground caves and wildlife parks.

 Light the way

 Delve into shipping history at Low Head Pilot Station Maritime Museum.
 It's the oldest pilot station in Australia, and contains the likes of cargo salvaged from shipwrecks and a harpoon from the area's early whaling days.
-Nearby, at the mouth of kanamaluka / River Tamar, the 1833 Low Head Lighthouse is Australia's third-oldest light station.
+Nearby, at the mouth of Kanamaluka / River Tamar, the 1833 Low Head Lighthouse is Australia's third-oldest light station.
 The drive to Bridport skims across the northern edge of the Tamar Valley Wine Trail, passing through Pipers River, which is renowned for its sparkling wine.
 Taste Tasmanian bubbles at Jansz Tasmania and Pipers Brook Vineyard.
 Golfers will make the pilgrimage to Barnbougle, where the two links courses have been rated among Australia's top 10 golf courses.
 For a walk without golf clubs, the 11km Bridport Walking Track meanders along the foreshore before looping inland behind the town.

 West